MinecraftWars/Gringotts/README.md

       rate: 0.05

 This would add to every transaction 1 plus 5% of the transaction value.
 For instance, if you had issued the command `/money pay 200 notch` it would remove 211 emeralds from your account, and add 200 emeralds to notch's account.

+### Misc ###

+  usevault:
+    container: true

+Enable the use of container vaults: chests, dispensers and furnaces.
+If this is `false`, only player's inventory and/or enderchests will serve as a player "vault".

 ### Permissions ###